 WordPress is the world’s most popular website management and blogging system, supporting more than 60 million websites.
 At its core, WordPress is built on one of the most common web programming languages, PHP, and uses MySQL as its back-end database.
-Kubernetes, the open source container management system, is one of the top 10 GitHub projects based on number of unique developers contributing code.
+Kubernetes, the open source container management system, is one of the top 10 GitHub projects based on the number of unique developers contributing code.
 The challenge for developers is how to bring these two giant open source projects together to provide maximum benefits.

-You’ll find step-by-step instructions, including a full roadmap for hosting WordPress on a Kubernetes Cluster from the IBM Cloud Kubernetes Service.
+You will find step-by-step instructions, including a full roadmap for hosting WordPress on a Kubernetes Cluster from the IBM Cloud Kubernetes Service.
 Each component runs in a separate container or group of containers.

 Ready to put this code pattern to use?
 Complete details on how to get started running and using this application are in the README.